weaversa/cryptol-course/labs/Language/Basics.md

              (18 : [12], [0, 1 : [4], 2], ([0b100, 3], 0xcd)) ]
 ```

-For this next set, challenging yourself by filling in your guesses
+For this next set, challenge yourself by filling in your guesses ahead
-ahead of time, writing your answers inline below.
-If you fill in the
+of time, writing your answers inline below.
+If you fill in the wrong
-wrong type, Cryptol will complain when reloading the file in the
+type, Cryptol will complain when reloading the file in the
 interpreter.
 For example, say you provided the following type to the
 previous `varType0` variable: